 Just strolling round the city you'll see many examples of grand historic architecture funded by the city's lace-making and coal industries of the past.
 Some of these house fascinating museums and exhibitions, such as the insights into the history of crime at the Galleries of Justice or the interactive experiences at Green's Windmill and Science Centre.

 Packed full of opportunities for shopping, culture and nights out, Nottingham makes a great city break destination...

 There's a wide range of hotels in Nottingham to choose from, from cosy B&Bs to contemporary boutique hotels and even apartments for short-term rental.
-You'll also find all of the major brands, from Premier Travel Inn and Travelodge through to Britannia, Jurys, Holiday Inn, Mercure, Best Western, Ramada and Hilton.
+You'll also find all deals on many of the major brands, from Premier Travel Inn and Travelodge through to Britannia, Jurys, Holiday Inn, Mercure, Best Western, Ramada and Hilton.

 Compare the price of hotels in Nottingham using TravelSupermarket's tool and save money by booking in advance.

 From your hotel in Nottingham you're just minutes away from the city's main attractions.
 What will tempt you?

 Top five attractions